raphlinus/raphlinus.github.io/_posts/2019-08-21-rust-bloat.markdown

 ## Compile-time work

 Another crate that often shows up in Rust builds is [phf], an implementation of perfect hashing.
 That's often a great idea and what you want in your binaries, but it also accounts for \~13s of compile time when using the macro version (again bringing in two separate copies of quote and syn).
+[Note added: sfackler points out that you can use phf-codegen to generate Rust source and check that into your repos.]

 For optimizing compile times in [unicode-normalization][unicode-normalization#37], I decided to build the hash tables using a custom tool, and check those into the repo.
 That way, the work is done only when the data actually changes (about once a year, as Unicode revs), as opposed to every single compile.
 I'm proud of this work, as it improved the compile time for unicode-normalization by about 3x, and I do consider that an important foundational crate.